 When you break a dating dry spell and start going on more and more dates, you start to feel comfortable on dates which makes them less nerve-wracking.
 Being ‘good’ at dating is a real thing, and like anything practice makes perfect.

 Don’t forget, dating is fun!
-Even if there ends up being a lack of romantic chemistry, sometimes the date itself is still fun and entertaining (and will get you closer to that “yes” one day).
+Even if there ends up being a lack of romantic chemistry, sometimes the date itself is still fun and entertaining (and will get you closer to that “Fuck yes” one day).
 Going on dates can be a great way to make new friends, too, since a mutual agreement of no romantic connection can sometimes turn into an unlikely friendship.

 Remember that Mr. or Mrs. Right won’t fall into your lap.
 You have to get out there, date a bunch of the wrong people, and slay some dragons before you’ll find your prince (or princess).
-The “no”s do lead to a “fuck yes”, trust me.
+The “No”s do lead to a “Fuck yes”, trust me.
 Just sitting there avoiding the dating scene, however, leads nowhere.
 At least now, you’ll realize that the “no”s are actually a good thing and can lead to something great one day.